daaronr/eamt_gitbook_public/partners-contexts-trials/the-life-you-can-save-tlycs/advisor-signup-portland.md

 ## Other outcomes

 There are very few signups for the concierge advising service.
 Only about 16 in December 2021 globally, only 1 of which was from Portland.

+## Notes

+Other detailed notes are in our private Gitbook.
+More formal and detailed analysis could be done if it seems merited.